 Pubs and Breweries

-Other places open from lunch to late evening are the pubs.
+Other places open from lunch to the late evening are the pubs.
 Some of Fremantle’s pubs are rich in history like the Norfolk Hotel built in 1887 out limestone or the colonial Sail and Anchor.
 Others are newer and modern like Little Creatures which offer more child-friendly options with menus and play areas.